maosuhan/flink-pb/readme.md

 But protobuf treat null value differently, we should take care of it.

 If flink row contains null element, this serializer will not write this field in the protobuf stream.

-If downstream user read this stream
+If downstream user read this stream:

 1. With proto2 class, user can call proto.hasXXX() method to know if this field exists in the stream.